Pranithgarlapati17/cs668/README.md

 # CS668 Optimizing Bank Marketing Strategies through Predictive Analytics and Customer Segmentation
 Venkata Ram Pranith Garlapati

+● This work was realized as part of the capstone project of the MS in Data Science at Pace University.

-# Project Overview
+# Abstract

-This project aims to optimize bank marketing strategies through predictive analytics and customer segmentation.
-Using advanced machine learning models such as Random Forest, XGBoost, and Gradient Boosting, we predict customer subscription to term deposits during bank telemarketing campaigns.
-Additionally, the project focuses on effective customer segmentation to improve campaign targeting and reduce marketing costs.
+The project deals with optimizing bank marketing strategies from predictive analytics and customer segmentation.
+Employing machine learning models, this study identifies crucial factors affecting customers' willingness to subscribe to term deposits and increases targeting efficiency in telemarketing campaigns.
+Ensemble models, including XGBoost and Random Forest, were applied to predict customer behavior with good performance.
+Model outputs were interpreted by means of a SHAP analysis, with insightful recommendations to marketing managers.
+Results show that call duration, contact type, and previous campaign outcomes have substantial impacts on conversion rates.
+The study illustrates how advanced predictive models can improve marketing efficiencies, shave costs, and help in increasing customer conversions.

 # Table of Contents